 Who should attend?
 People of all ages interested in learning more about geography and the technology of GIS!

-Come see our GIS in operation.
+Come see our GIS in operation from home, work, or anywhere.
 Meet the operators of our system, ask questions, and even try some GIS activities yourself.